 Michelle Beisner-Buck joined ESPN as a NFL features reporter in 2014.
-After two seasons with Sunday NFL Countdown, her player profiles and other NFL stories appear exclusively on Monday Night Countdown before each week’s Monday Night Football game.
+After two seasons with Sunday NFL Countdown, her player profiles and other NFL stories now appear on both Sunday NFL Countdown and on Monday Night Countdown.

 Prior to ESPN, Beisner-Buck worked as a studio host and field reporter for NFL Network from 2006-14.
 She appeared on a variety of programs and specials including Game Day First, Game Day Morning, NFL Total Access and NFL Fantasy Live.

 During her many years of field reporting, she secured interviews with players and coaches such as Russell Wilson, Richard Sherman, Pete Carroll, Peyton Manning, Ray Lewis, John Elway, Robert Griffin III, and Adrian Peterson.
 In 2013, Beisner-Buck’s features included the exclusive sit-down interview with Denver Broncos head coach John Fox upon his return from successful aortic valve replacement surgery.